rameshpa/angular-cakephp-auth/README.md

 	Angular uses a wrapper http service that incorporates the tokens in the http headers and also checks for unauthenticated requsts

-	CakePHP is written as a plugin
+	CakePHP code is written as a plugin

 How to Use

 1. Create a MySQL DB with two tables (leads <email> and tokens<email, password, token, type, token_expiry_date>) and change database.php for your configuration

 2. Change the angular config service file for your app paths (webroot/fullapp/services/configs_service.js)